guenther-brunthaler/base62/README.md

 consequence of this, passwords created from /dev/urandom have unknown and therefore possibly low entropy.

-Important: Never use anything else than bs=1 when using "dd" to read from a character device such as /dev/random!
+**Important**: Never use anything else than bs=1 when using "dd" to read from a character device such as /dev/random!

 Even though it sometimes works with a larger block sizes, there are situations where less pseudorandom data is actually returned